 Any account ninety days past due may be turned over to an independent, outside collections agency.
 This will add at least twenty-eight percent, the agency's fee, to the total owed.
 At the same time the debt will more than likely be reported to the Credit Bureau.
+Students will not be eligible to receive official transcripts or register for courses at NHTI.

-After all financial obligations have been satisfied, students who wish to return to New Hampshire Technical Institute will be required to prepay in full for one semester at the time of registration.
+After all financial obligations have been satisfied, students who wish to return to NHTI will be required to prepay in full for one semester at the time of registration.
 Students will only be able to defer payments when all financial aid requirements have been satisfied.
 Any remaining balance must be paid in full.
-After one semester the student will be in good standing with New Hampshire Technical Institute.
-The student will then become eligible for the NHTI Payment Plan and Financial Aid Deferment using all awards except college workstudy.
+After one semester, the student will be in good standing with NHTI.
+The student will then become eligible for the NHTI Payment Plan and Financial Aid Deferment using all awards except college work-study.